 By combining the two main models from the last sections, I build a model of the double leverage cycle that allows us to see all eight of the potential pitfalls of leverage.
-One of the main causes of the severity of the current leverage cycle is that there are two of them, in the housing market and in the mortgage securities market, and the two reinforce each other in a destructive feedback.
+One of the main causes of the severity of the current leverage cycle is that there are two of them, in the housing market via mortgages and in the mortgage securities market via the repo market, and the two reinforce each other in a destructive feedback.
 Houses back mortgage securities, hence a crash in housing prices has ramifications for the securities market.
 But a crash in the price of mortgage securities affects the loans homeowners can get, which in turn affects the housing market.
 One minor twist to the models is that I assume houses must be constructed.

-So consider now a population made up of the type B homeowners from the second model, who get utility from living in houses as well as from consumption, and the investors $h \in [0, 1]$ from the first model who only get utility from consumption.
-The homeowners will issue long maturity mortgages in order to borrow the money to build their houses.
-As in the second model, these mortgages will be endogenously chosen in equilibrium at levels that lead to default when the houses lose too much value.
-We suppose as in the last section that there is a substantial foreclosure loss.
+So consider now a population made up of the type B homeowners from the model of Section IV, who get utility from living in houses as well as from consumption, and the investors $h \in [0,1]$ from the model of Section III, who only get utility from consumption.
+The homeowners will issue long maturity mortgages in order to borrow the money to build their houses, using the houses as collateral.
+As in the model of Section IV, these mortgages will be endogenously chosen in equilibrium at levels that lead to default when the houses lose too much value.
+We suppose as in Section IV that there is a substantial foreclosure loss.
 It will turn out that the mortgage has payoffs exactly like the payoffs from the Y security in our first model.
 These mortgages will be packaged and sold to the optimists $h \in [.87, 1]$ who figure the state is very likely to be a good state in which the houses are valuable and the mortgages pay off in full.
 The optimists will borrow the money to buy the mortgages from the pessimists $h \in [0, .87)$ in the short maturity repo market, using the mortgages as collateral for their loans.
 The houses thus serve twice as collateral, first backing the homeowner mortgage loans, and then backing the mortgage securities which back the optimists' repo borrowing.